 To NEVER give up!
 That it can and will happen.
 To find what works for them and just stick with it and not to stop when it gets tough.

-What motivates you to continue with this lifestyle?
+What motivates you to continue with the keto lifestyle?

 I don’t want to die from something that can simply be controlled with diet.
 Also, I don’t want to be an old person who goes blind or loses a limb from diabetes.